-You or your beneficiaries must advise us as soon as reasonably possible of any claim or potential claim.
+You, your beneficiaries or estate must advise us as soon as reasonably possible of any claim or potential claim.
 We will provide you with regular updates throughout your claim and we'll support you through the claim process.
 If you need help at any stage, call the Helpline.